jcontrerasleyton/flight-prediction-api/README.md

 See [DOC](doc/README.md) for more details of Assumptions, Model and Arquitecture.

+See [Latency](latency/README.md) for more details of latency stress test.

 See [API](api/README.md) for more details of the API implementation.

 See [Terraform](terraform/README.md) for more details of the Terraform implementation.